lmorg/murex/gen/root/README.inc.md

       - title: Content Aware
         icon: file-contract
         details: |-
-          Murex has built-in support for natively manipulating various file formats such as JSON, TOML, YAML, CSV, and commonlog.
+          Native support for manipulating data formats such as JSON, YAML, CSV, and others.
 This allows for seamless integration and manipulation of data in various formats.
           <br/><br/>
           <strong>Data types can be explicitly cast and reformatted, but also inferred if preferred.</strong>
         link: types/